 On May 27, 2015, we entered into an at-the-market ("ATM") equity program with five sales agents in which we may, from time to time, offer and sell shares of our common stock having an aggregate offering price of up to \$250.0 million.
 The sales of shares of our common stock made through the ATM equity program are made in "at-the-market" offerings as defined in Rule 415 of the Securities Act of 1933, as amended.
-During the three months ended March 31, 2016, no shares of common stock were sold through the ATM equity program.
+During the three and nine months ended September 30, 2016, the following shares of common stock were sold through the ATM equity programs (in thousands, except per share data and share amounts):